 This is a hot season plant and should be planted in April until early June.
 Peanuts are a good source of healthy fats, Vitamin E, protein, and antioxidants.

-Shell and snap peas are a valuable addition to the garden.
-As nitrogen fixing legumes, they also increase the fertility of the soil they’re grown in.
-They are relatively nutrient dense and doesn’t require much attention to let it grow.
+Snap peas are an excellent addition to your survival garden.
+As nitrogen-fixing legumes, they can enhance the fertility of the soil they’re grown in.
+They are moderately nutrient dense and doesn’t require much attention to grow.

 12. Grain Corn

 Contrary to popular belief, corn is actually not a vegetable.
 It’s a type of grain that’s a good source of carbohydrates, protein, and fiber.
-Since it’s rich vitamins and minerals, it also a good addition to your survival garden.
+Since it’s rich in vitamins and minerals, it can be a good addition to your wholesome survival garden.

-Barley is a plant rich in fiber planted during spring and winter.
-It has several benefits and uses both for you and your farm animals.
+Barley is rich in fiber which can be planted during spring and winter.
+It has several benefits and is consumed by both humans and animals.
 And yes, barley is used for making beer, so you can make that your next project.

 Cooked broccoli in a cup only has a total of 44 calories.
 It has tons of fiber and no fat–an ideal vegetable for those on a strict diet.